-This month, Neil Shapiro talks slots, the Apple Hard Disk 20 arrives with a new filesystem, we take on slime monsters in Rogue, develop a function key in 68K assembler, look at free software, and find furniture designed for the Mac.
+This month, Neil Shapiro talks slots, the Apple Hard Disk 20 arrives with HFS, and we create a function key with 68K assembler.
+If that wasn’t enough, we take on slime monsters in Rogue, put your Mac in touch with the world, look at free software, and find a desk designed specifically for the Mac.

 If It Were Up To Me